abensaid/EEG-classification/README.md

 This is used for both Knn with feature extraction from the time properties of each channel, and Knn without feature extraction (i.e. considering the 14 channels as the features).
+EEG data (14 channels) are available in "MouthData" folder.

 ======================================================================================================